"First Step Blues":

 goal, one you are So ready to go after.
 But even though this goal

 feels both bold and exciting, you find yourself spinning your wheels

 Those outcomes are the good news.
 The bad news is that, as you beaver away at such tasks, your true goal hovers off in the distance.
 Although maybe still reachable, it's also no closer than before.
-Why can't you get started?
-Why can't you take the first step?
-It's driving you nuts, being stuck like this.
-For one thing, perhaps you're more concerned about the passage of time than you may once have been.
+Plus, being stuck like this is driving you nuts; for one thing, perhaps you're more concerned about the passage of time than you may once have been.

-Say hello to the don’t-do-its (DDIs), which often take the form of "songs" our egos sing to us when we have a bold but perhaps somewhat scary idea.
-Or the grudging song
+Say hello to the don’t-do-its (DDIs), which often take the form of messages our egos whisper when we have a bold but perhaps somewhat scary idea.
+Or the grudging remarks of

-you can chew,” etc. Even those who love us may sometimes sing such songs when
+you can chew,” etc. Even those who love us may sometimes pass along such messages when

 trying to protect us.